Labor Law in Hong Kong : Working Hours and Overtime

 Hong Kong maintains a simple and laissez-faire labor policy regime with relatively few rules.
 Nevertheless, Hong Kong authorities are vocal in their official support for workers rights and their importance in the context of a robust Hong Kong economy.
 Additionally, the few rules that do exist are rigorously enforced.
 Businesses navigating Hong Kong’s labor laws should be aware that nearly all labor rules are spelled out in the Employment Ordinance and are enforced by the Labor Department.
-While the labor department regulates issues like rest days, ensures statutory holidays, and annual leave, Hong Kong’s Employment Ordinance does not provide statutory requirements for work hours or overtime.
+While the Labor Department regulates issues like rest days, ensures statutory holidays and annual leave, Hong Kong’s Employment Ordinance does not provide statutory requirements for work hours or overtime.

-It is generally accepted that the lax regulatory system contributes to the operational flexibility of businesses and the efficiency, fluidity, of the Hong Kong labor market.
+It is generally accepted that the lax regulatory system contributes to the operational flexibility of businesses as well as the efficiency and fluidity, of the Hong Kong labor market.
 Though controversial within Hong Kong, this logic has prevented the adoption of a statutory standard for working hours and overtime.
 In 2010, the Hong Kong government underwent some minimal progress toward developing a working hours system to protect employees.
 Nonetheless, there is still no statutory maximum number of working hours specified for different types of employees.
 There is also no overtime maximum.
-The negotiation of working hours, overtime, and overtime payment terms are left to the employer and employee.</p.
+The negotiation of working hours, overtime, and overtime payment terms are left to the employer and employee.

 Labor Contract: Before the contract begins, employers and employees must negotiate the work hours and overtime conditions of the position and write them clearly into the contract.
 Employers are obligated to obey the terms of the contract or will be subject to a fine issued by the Labor Department.

 Working Hours in Hong Kong